Yuanyang Hani Rice Terraces, China

 The weather in this part of China is warm and humid; the climate is similar to a tropical one, which makes agriculture the main occupation of the local people.
 And, they are very successful at it!
 High quality Chinese red tea, sugar cane, tobacco, and rice are cultivated here.

 The tea is so uniquely delicious that it is named after the province where it's being grown — "Yunnan".
 However, the rice is what makes this place special and brings unparalleled world fame to the province.
 In addition to their practical agricultural use, rice terraces (fields that follow the shape of a hill) turned out to be a great attraction for everyone who can appreciate natural beauty.
-There are no words to describe this stunning picture, and we don't need to — you will see it for yourself through our 360 video.
+There are no words to describe this stunning picture, and we don't need to — you will see it for yourself though our panoramas.
 However, we would like to tell you how the cascading rice terraces were invented.

 It is believed that in Asia, and in China in particular, people started to cultivate rice almost 8,000 years ago.
 Unlike flat marshlands, where it was very simple to plant seeds and harvest crops — peasants in the mountainous areas had to be inventive and modify the landscape to suit the agricultural needs.
 This is how the rice terraces were created in China as well as several other countries.